IBM-Security/performance/IAM/examples/Verify/UserManagement/go/README.md

 - auth		Authenticate to the tenant using the specified client and secret
 - listTokens	List tokens for each user in the userFile
 - revokeTokens	Revoke tokens for each user in the userFile
-- disableUser	Revoke tokens and disable each user in the userFile
+- disableUser	Disable each user in the userFile
 - help		Display the full help text

 The userFile should contain a list of users, one per line, identified by username, email or any other searchable attribute.